We use cookies on our site to analyze traffic, enhance your experience, and provide you with tailored content.

 • Undertaking Letter The letter in substantially the form set forth in Exhibit C of the Trust Agreement.

-• Charterparty Assignment means, in relation to a Ship, the deed of assignment of any Charterparty in favour of the Security Trustee, in such form as the Lenders may approve or require;
+• Charterparty Assignment means, in relation to each Ship, an assignment of the rights of the Owner of that Ship under any charterparty or other contract of employment referred to in Clause 14.16 executed or to be executed by the relevant Owner in favour of the Security Trustee, in each case, in such form as the Lenders may approve or require and, in the plural, means all of them;

 • Framework Agreement means the Clauses of this Framework Agreement together with the Framework Schedules and annexes to it;

-• group undertaking means the Company or another undertaking in the group;
+• Group Undertaking means the Company or another undertaking in the group;

 • Admission Agreement An admission agreement in the form available on the Civil Service Pensions website immediately prior to the Relevant Transfer Date to be entered into by the Supplier where it agrees to participate in the Schemes in respect of the Services;